-There are currently 39 public community college districts comprised of 52 colleges.
+There are currently 39 public community college districts comprised of 50 colleges and five branches.
 Of those 39 districts, 37 have locally elected boards of trustees, one (Chicago) has a locally appointed board of trustees, and one (East St. Louis) has a local board of trustees appointed by the Governor.
-Thirty-five of the districts have a single college, although most have extension centers.
-Four districts are multi-college, with Chicago having nine colleges, Illinois Eastern having four colleges, and Black Hawk and DuPage having two colleges each.
+Thirty-six of the districts have a single college.
+Three districts are multi-college, with Chicago having nine colleges, Illinois Eastern having four colleges, and Black Hawk having two colleges.
 With the exception of State Community College of East St. Louis, each district has tax levy authority to provide local support for district operations.
-The 39 districts now include 97 percent of the State's population and 92 percent of the territory in the State.